Prescription Drug Addiction: Types and Treatments

+Struggling with addiction to prescribed medication?
+You’re not alone.
 Prescription drug addiction is a compulsive need to take prescription medications despite the negative consequences and lack of medical necessity.
-These medications, which require a doctor’s prescription, include opioids, tranquilizers, and stimulants, and they cannot be obtained over-the-counter.
+It starts with a valid prescription but quickly spirals into dependence and addiction.

 What is Prescription Drug Addiction?